yallahbaggage/YallahBaggageBE/README.md

 ## API Documentation

-Access the Swagger documentation at `http://localhost:9091/api-docs` when the server is running.
+Access the Swagger documentation at `http://localhost:9091/api-docs` for local environment when the server is running. and for production at *https://yallahbaggagebe.onrender.com/api-docs/#/*

 ## Testing